privacyguides/privacyguides.org/docs/email.en.md

 - Emails are sent to your trusted mailbox rather than stored by the alias provider.
 - Temporary email services typically have public mailboxes which can be accessed by anyone who knows the address, aliases are private to you.

-Our email aliasing recommendations are providers that allow you to create aliases on domains they own, as well as custom domains for a modest yearly fee.
+Our email aliasing recommendations are providers that allow you to create aliases on domains they control, as well as your own custom domain(s) for a modest yearly fee.
 They can also be self-hosted on your custom domain if you want maximum control.
 However, using a custom domain can have privacy-related drawbacks: If you are the only user on your custom domain your actions can be easily tracked across websites simply by looking at the domain name in the email, ignoring everything before the at (@) sign.

 Using an aliasing service requires trusting both your email provider and your aliasing provider with your unencrypted messages.
 Some providers mitigate this slightly with automatic PGP encryption, which reduces the number of parties you need to trust from 2 to 1 by encrypting incoming emails before they are delivered to your final mailbox provider.